KTH/node-web/README.md

 In an attempt to simplify the process of starting up new node.js based projects, there exists two template projects to use as a foundation.

 The two projects are [node-web](https://github.com/KTH/node-web), a web server with express and react, and [node-api](https://github.com/KTH/node-api), a RESTful api.
-Both of them use OpenID Connect and/or CAS as a mechanism for authorisation and authentication.
+Both of them use OpenID Connect as a mechanism for authorisation and authentication.

 **The projects can be found here:**
 [https://github.com/KTH/node-web](https://github.com/KTH/node-web)